windkh/node-red-contrib-telegrambot/README.md

 Note that some clients convert gif animations to videos.
 This will lead to problems when passing a received animation object to the sender node as the content is mp4 instead of gif.
-The content can be downloaded automatically to a local folder by setting the saveDataDir entry in the configuration node.
+The content can be downloaded automatically to a local folder by setting the **Download Directory** property in the receiver node configuration dialog.
-You can add a caption to photo, audio, document, video, animation, voice by setting the caption property as follows:
+You can add a caption to photo, audio, document, video, video_note, animation, voice by setting the caption property as follows:
 ```
 msg.payload.caption = "You must have a look at this!";
 ```